Sophomore Year

 • Summer jobs after freshman year included office temp jobs, retail, camps, and internships

-• Choosing or changing majors
+• Choosing or changing majors.
+Transferred out of engineering.

 • Finding housing for sophomore year could be difficult